 Donor investments are subject to administrative and management fees by the Foundation and the Foundation's investment managers, respectively.
 Administrative fees are reported in the statements of activities.
-Investment management fees were \$22,772 and \$18,859 during 2020 and 2019, respectively, and are included in the statement of activities within investment income, net.
+Investment management fees were \$26,227 and \$22,772 during 2021 and 2020, respectively, and are included in the statement of activities within investment income, net.

-The following investments are valued at net asset values per shared (unitized basis) as of June 30, 2020 and 2019:
+The following investments are valued at net asset value per share (unitized basis) as of June 30, 2021 and 2020:

-Fair Value at 6/30/20 Fair Value at 6/30/19 2020 Unfunded Commitments 2019 Unfunded Commitments Redemption Frequency (if currently eligible Redemption Notice Period Investments in international equity fund \$5,989,017 \$6,229,480 \$ \$ Daily 7 days
+2021 2020 Redemption Fair Value Fair Value Unfunded Unfunded Frequency (if Redemption at 6/30/21 at 6/30/20 Commitments Commitments currently eligible) Notice Period Investments in international equity fund \$6,628,680 \$5,989,017 \$ - \$ - Daily 7 days